Self-experimentation in medicine: Scurvy

 In London in June 1769, William Stark aimed to find the cause of scurvy with a series of dietary experiments on himself.
 He devised a series of 24 dietary experiments and kept accurate measures of temperature and weather conditions, the weights of all food and water he consumed, and the weight of all daily excretions.
 He started with a basic diet of bread and water and became 'dull and listless'.
 When he recovered, he resumed experimenting by adding various foods, one at a time - olive oil, milk, roast goose, and others.
 After two months, he had symptoms of scurvy.
 By November 1769 he was living on nothing but honey puddings and Cheshire cheese.
 He considered testing fresh fruits and vegetables when he died in February 1770.

 Drugs

 Cocaine

 In 1936, Edwin Katskee took a very large dose of cocaine.
 He attempted to write notes on his office wall, but these became increasingly illegible as the experiment proceeded.
 Katskee was found dead the next morning.

 Disulfiram

-In 1945, during the German occupation of Denmark, Erik Jacobsen and Jens Hald at the Danish drug company Medicinalco (which had a group of enthusiastic self-experimenters that called itself the "Death Battalion") were exploring the possible use of disulfiram to treat intestinal parasites, and in the course of testing it on themselves, accidentally discovered its effects when alcohol is ingested, which led several years later to the drug called Antabuse.
+In 1945, during the German occupation of Denmark, Erik Jacobsen and Jens Hald at the Danish drug company Medicinalco (which had a group of enthusiastic self-experimenters that called itself the "Death Battalion") were exploring the possible use of disulfiram to treat intestinal parasites, and in the course of testing it on themselves, accidentally discovered its effects (Disulfiram-alcohol reaction) when alcohol is ingested, which led several years later to the drug called Antabuse.